HurleySk/hydro-map/docs/UI_GUIDE.md

 - **Streams**: Both NHD and DEM-derived streams
 - **Geology**: If geology data is available

+**Note**:
-**Note**: Other layers (hillshade, slope, aspect, contours, HUC12) are not queryable via feature info tool.
-These are raster or non-attributed layers.
+- Other layers (hillshade, slope, aspect, contours, HUC12) are not queryable via feature info tool because they lack click-ready attributes.
+- If both stream layers are hidden, the tool automatically queries **Real Streams** (NHD) to provide context.
+- Geology is queried regardless of layer visibility so rock information is always returned when data is available.

 ### Use Cases